Skip to content

 Will I have to pay tax on the compensation payment?

-What if my agreement states that the terms of the Agreement shall constitute the entire agreement between the parties?
+What if my agreement states that the terms shall constitute the entire agreement between the parties?

 Why Deen & Co?